digital-work-lab/literature-review-seminar/slides/02-steps.md

 ## Literature search: Application

-- Draft a search strategy for your topic following the building-blocks approach.
+- Draft a search strategy for your topic, following the building-blocks approach.

 ![center width:1200px](../assets/concept-map.png)